thinkshout/thinkshout/blog/_posts/2014-07-18-getting-started-with-sass-for-drupal-and-zen-part-ii.md

 @import "components/main-nav"; // Add this import statement
 ```

 You may be wondering why you don't need the underscore in front of the file when importing.
-The underscore tells SASS the file is a partial.
-The partial won't be compiled into it's own file.
+The underscore tells SASS that the file is a partial.
+The partial won't be compiled into its own file.
 It will be included in the `style.css` when compiled.
 If you don't have Compass running, go ahead and run `compass watch` in your theme directory or use your toolkit to compile.
-You should see your navigation style applied to Drupal site when you refresh.
+You should see your navigation style applied to your Drupal site when you refresh.

 As you progress in your SASS development, I encourage you to use the [SASS Globbing](https://github.com/chriseppstein/sass-globbing) gem.
 It makes importing a breeze.